ldruschk/ctf-writeups/2018_pwnctf_pw-api.md

 }
 ```

 The generator first moves 80 steps back and then outputs 100 characters including the 20 chars we already have.
-We also have to reverse the input String.
+We also have to reverse the input String and the output String.

 Note that we no longer have 18 known and 82 unknown but now 20 known and 80 unknown characters.
 That is because the organizers accidentally shipped the actual flag with the fixed application which another team used to get first blood (although there was no bonus for first blood).